 Our volunteers are passionately invested, community focused change agents.

-What words best describe Victim Service of Peel Volunteers?
+What words best describe Victim Services of Peel Volunteers?

 Self-sacrificing, Dedicated, Empowering, Compassionate, Skilled, Diverse, Knowledgeable, Educated and Socially Responsible.